January 4, 2018

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 We offer an integrated approach with primary care specialists and physical therapists working together to ensure that whatever treatment option used is the optimal treatment for your condition and your lifestyle.

 We are happy to review your MRI, discuss your options, and answer all your questions to ensure you get the best treatment for you.
-Make an appointment at one of our six locations or call (972) 258-7499.
+Book an appointment today.

 Ready to become your healthiest self?